pketh/weather-feels-old/README.md

 - [x] sunset icon uses correct moonphase emoji icon 🌖🌗🌘🌒 etc
 - [x] weather autoupdates (hourly)
 - [x] obfuscate/gitignore/change forecast api key
+- [x] show sunrise or sunset(`sunRiseOrSet`) , depending on what's upcoming (ie: show sunrise after the sun has set, and vice versa)
+- [ ] clean up formatting for submenu

 - [ ] i think the sunrise or sunset logic is still broken? (tested at 2am, saw sunset string. expected sunrise)
-- [ ] remember location option pref so the app doesn't have to keep asking.
-- [x] show sunrise or sunset(`sunRiseOrSet`) , depending on what's upcoming (ie: show sunrise after the sun has set, and vice versa)
 - [ ] preference option to start app on boot (bool)
 - [ ] get/borrow/steal app store dev acct
 - [ ] marketing(what)/educational(why)/download(how) site (on gh-pages)
 	- design notes: draggable randomly laid out js, letters -> emoji for weather effects at scroll positions. easter egg mystery cat.
 	- has faqs section at the bottom, model it after the overcast site
 		- why not mac apps: culture of nondisposable, sustainable software/economy, apple neglect of the store (https://dancounsell.com/articles/not-on-the-mac-app-store)
+- [ ] remember location option pref so the app doesn't have to keep asking. (unless you ask it to update)

 ## v1?